ccbaumler/diskspace-checker/README.md

 </details>

-## Workflow

-1. Run the CLI example above
-    a.
-Optionally, use `less +F overall_report.txt` to automatically load the appended data as the script runs
-2. Review the `overall_report.txt`
-3. Enter the directory you would like to begin purging files
-4. Run `ncdu` within that directory
-> `ncdu` or "NCurses Disk Usage" utilizes an interactive terminal experience that makes this task more pleasant [Documenation](https://dev.yorhel.nl/ncdu)

-## Highlights that you probably care about
+## Why you should probably care about this

-Ever need to see a print out of diskspace by directory?
+- Ever need to see a print out of diskspace by directory?
-Ever need to run a long running workflow and do not want it to suddenly receive a `OOM` error?
+- Ever need to run a long running workflow and do not want it to suddenly receive a `OOM` error?
-Ever need some disk space?
+- Ever need some disk space?

 Run this and find what can be cast into the void.